Queen Elizabeth Gives Official Consent for Royal Wedding of Prince Harry and Meghan Markle

 The document reads, "NOW KNOW YE that We have consented and do by these Presents signify Our Consent to the contracting of Matrimony between Our Most Dearly Beloved Grandson Prince Henry Charles Albert David of Wales, K.C.V.O., and Rachel Meghan Markle."

-The photographs were taken in the 18th Century Room at Buckingham Palace.
+The photograph of the document was taken in the 18th Century Room at Buckingham Palace.